 Depending on the type of illustrations you can draw, using the right tools that fit your art style can determine the outcome of your art.
 Beautiful, dynamic lines are created with a delicate motion that a mouse isn’t capable of transferring.
 You can’t use a lighter or stronger pressure with this tool—you can either click (draw) or not click (not draw).
 The traditional pencil will let you draw a better line than even the most expensive mouse.
 To draw on your computer as you would on paper, you need a special tool—a graphics tablet.

 To sum it up, you’ll need a tablet and some software to begin digital art.
 Expensive, advanced tools you see most professionals use are not necessarily better, just more convenient.
 You can get a bigger workspace, a screen under your stylus, more pressure sensitivity levels (that you won’t even notice), various bells and whistles, but in the end, 95% of the artwork is still produced with your drawing skill.
-Do some research and explore tips on becoming a successful digital artist.
+Do some research and explore tips on successfully becoming a digital artist.

 Working with Colors